SHORT STORY 11

 I ended up in the engine room, helping Osip and two other mechanics with a series of busted fuses.
 The weather was putting some major strain on the systems, and multiple pressure valves were hissing louder than pistons.
 Osip said that we were dragging sonar equipment for some oil company, as well as another machine for a telecommunications conglomerate.
 Science doesn't pay for itself, after all.
 It seemed like everyone aboard was working for various international corporations.
 No wonder the conversation around the dinner table was as superficial as shit.
-Samuel was right to be paranoid, apparently even Osip had signed some huge nondisclosure contract for shipping out.
+Samuel was right to be paranoid, apparently even Osip had signed some huge nondisclosure contract before shipping out.
 In fact, this was Osip's first voyage on RV Onbekend.
-From what I could make out, Osip had moved to Belgium a year ago looking for work.
-Said he had previously worked on the Black Sea.
-Before that, he was vague, mumbled about some falling out he had had with his family church, or something.
+From what I could make out, Osip had moved to Belgium a year ago while looking for work.
+Said he had previously earned his keep on the Black Sea.
+Before that, he was vague, mumbling about some falling out that he had had with his family church.

 The other two engineers soon displayed their growing intolerance toward my presence, but I couldn't think of anything else to do, so I let them stew in their fucking juices.
 And it stunk something rancid in that humid hole.

 LOGBOOK, ENTRY 7

 BETTER THAN A COLD SHOWER